stffrdhrn/stffrdhrn.github.io/_posts/2015-04-21-spice-essentials.md

 Did you ever get stuck figuring out how to run spice?
 These essential spice tips will get you on your way.

 Recently I have been searching for good [linux tools to simulate circuits](http://en.wikipedia.org/wiki/List_of_free_electronics_circuit_simulators).
 Spice is widely known in circuit simulation.
-Below are my tips of the essentials to get started with spice.
-This also includes how to perform graphical plotting with nutmeg.
-All the below demos are using ```ngspice``` and ```ngnutmeg```.
+This short guide should help you get started, including how to perform graphical plotting with nutmeg.
+All the below demos are using `ngspice` and `ngnutmeg`.

-When analyzing a circuit we need to use the spice analysis commands.
-These are usually placed at the end of your circuit netlist.
 In this post, I assume you know the basics of writing or generating spice netlists.

+We will cover the basics of:
+- Analysis with `OP` abd `TRAN`
+- Controlling spice output
+- Running `ngspice` and `ngnutmeg`

+## Analysis

+When analyzing a circuit we need to use spice analysis commands.
+These are usually placed at the end of your netlist.

-## Using OP
+### Using OP

 The first and most simple analysis command you should know is the `OP` command.
 It provides the dc operating point voltage dump of all nodes with capacitors fully charged (no current) and inductors fully inducting (shorted).